 An exhibition is an award usually given to a pupil who demonstrates a high level of potential or who has almost reached scholarship level.
 Exhibitions are awarded in drama, art, music and sport.
 As with scholarships, exhibitions are available to children who perform exceptionally well in the entrance examinations to Years 7 and 9, and to children who can demonstrate outstanding ability when they enter the Sixth Form.

 We are committed to identifying and encouraging sporting talent from Year 7, but we are also mindful that children’s physical development after they enter Senior School can affect their sporting ability.
 Therefore, we aim to reduce the pressure that children may feel by awarding up to four two-year exhibitions based on potential at Year 7 and by making up to four scholarships available at Year 9 and two in the Sixth Form.

 A bursary is a confidential means-tested financial award for parents who could not otherwise meet part or all of the school’s fees.
 The funds for bursaries are limited and any award is a private arrangement between the school and the parents who receive it.
 Up to two full bursaries may be awarded each year and all bursaries are re-assessed annually.
-Applicants for bursaries should apply to the Director of Operations and complete the Confidential Statement of Financial Circumstances no later than the date of the Entrance Exam in any year for the bursary to start in the following September.
+Applicants for bursaries should apply to the Bursar and complete the Confidential Statement of Financial Circumstances no later than the date of the Entrance Exam in any year for the bursary to start in the following September.

 No application is necessary for academic awards.
 Parents of pupils joining the school in Year 7, 9 or 12 can indicate their desire for a scholarship assessment in their application form; parents of children already at the school joining Year 9 or 12 should write to the Headmaster during the Michaelmas term to allow for assessments to be completed during January.
 Children entering Year 7 from Barnard Castle Prep School are nominated by the Headmistress for consideration for sports and music awards.